waikato-llm/llm-dataset-converter/plugins/to-tsv-t9n.md

                         The language IDs (ISO 639-1) to output in separate columns (default: None)
-  -n, --no_header       For suppressing the header row (default: False)
+  -n, --no_header       For suppressing the header row (default: False) --no_col_id           For suppressing the column with the row IDs (default:
+                        False)
 ```